yukikongju/Data-Science-Machine-Learning-Ressources/books/README.md

 **Deep Learning**
 - [ ] Deep Learning with PyTorch by Eli Stevens
 - [ ] Deep Learning Cookbook by Douwe Osinga
+- [ ] Programming PyTorch for Deep Learning by Ian Pointer

 **Computer Vision**